Titan (rocket family): Titan IIID

 The Titan IIID was the Vandenberg Air Force Base version of the Titan IIIC, without a Transtage, that was used to place members of the Key Hole series of reconnaissance satellites into polar low Earth orbits.

 Titan IIIE

 The Titan IIIE, with a high-specific-impulse Centaur upper stage, was used to launch several scientific spacecraft, including both of NASA's two Voyager space probes to Jupiter, Saturn and beyond, and both of the two Viking missions to place two orbiters around Mars and two instrumented landers on its surface.

 Titan 34D

 The Titan 34D featured Stage 1 and Stage 2 stretched with more powerful UA1206 solid motors.
 A variety of upper stages were available, including the Inertial Upper Stage, the Transfer Orbit Stage, and the Transtage.
-The Titan 34D made its maiden flight in the year of 1982 on the 30th of October with two DSCS defense communications satellites for the United States Department of Defense (DOD).
+The Titan 34D made its maiden flight on 30 October 1982 with two DSCS defense communications satellites for the United States Department of Defense (DOD).